 Can students who do not attend BCC register for camp?

 Summer camp is a great time to invite other students to experience church community life and the Gospel!
 We encourage BCC students to register early by January 29 to secure their spot.
 Students who are not currently part of our ministry will be incorporated into a life group at camp based on grade and gender.
 All students must have completed 7th-12th grades in 2022-23 to attend.

 Is financial aid available if my student cannot afford camp?

 Scholarships are offered individually based on need.
 For a scholarship application, please email [email protected].
 We want every student to participate in summer camp!
-Please do not allow finances to prevent your student from registering by January 29.
+Please do not allow finances to prevent your student from registering.
 Flexible payment options are available by request.

 Does the camp have a nurse or administer medication?

 The camp does not have a staff nurse and does not administer medication.
 If medical attention is required, our BCC staff will contact the parents and secure emergency or urgent care, as needed.
 Payment for medical services is the responsibility of the student’s family and the family’s insurance information listed on camp forms will be shared with the medical provider.